veeral-patel/how-to-secure-anything/README.md

 After: the attacker has to execute two digital attacks (obtain SSO password, obtain device password) and two physical attacks, which might be done at once (device, hardware security key).

+Learning lesson: shift digital attacks to physical attacks wherever possible (and safe).
+Google does this using hardware security keys and only letting managed laptops access services.

 #### Further reading

 - [BeyondCorp I: A new approach to enterprise security](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43231.pdf)